 Introduction

-While deciding on the type of Machine Learning algorithm, one usually faces the explainability-performance trade-off (Nanayakkara et al. 2018).
+While deciding on the type of Machine Learning algorithm, one usually faces the explainability-performance trade-off (Nanayakkara et al., 2018).
 More flexible models, like bagging, boosting or neural networks, very often present superior performance to less flexible approaches.
 On the other hand, their predictions cannot be explained as easily as in the case of for example Decision Trees or Linear Regression.

 Explainable Artificial Intelligence (XAI) is a set of tools aimed at explaining predictions of these highly flexible models.
 This area started gaining popularity among Machine Learning researchers to somehow transfer the advantages of simple models to the approaches that provide superior performance.